Culinary Arts 12

 Digital AV Media 12

-This course was created through a REACH initiative by the BC Conference of the SDA Church specifically for those students who are interested in giving back to their local church communities through the ministry of AV Media Production.
+This course was created through a REACH initiative by the BC Conference of the SDA Church, specifically for students interested in giving back to their local church communities through the ministry of AV Media Production.
 In this course, students will learn about basic copyright laws, internet identity and safety, and how to create an online portfolio.
-As well, students will learn the basics of photography and video production, learning about topics such as colour theory, team leadership management, and script development.
-For their final projects, students will make their own video documentary.
+Students will also learn the basics of photography and video production, colour theory, team leadership management, and script development.
+For their final projects, students will make a video documentary.

 Required Prerequisites: None